One of the most important thing in two sided marketplace is to build up trust! Have you ever played The game of trust? Tough one. Right?

-Investors usually have an aversion i.e. hate two sided marketplaces because it can be an impossibly hard thing to execute.
-Since two sided marketplaces are the product of their network, they are challenging to establish and maintain once created.
+Investors usually have an aversion i.e. hate the two sided marketplaces because it can be incredibly hard thing to execute.
+Two sided marketplaces are the product of their network and they are challenging to establish and maintain once created.
 At the beginning, a platform does not create enough value to attract new users.
-In the first place, it’s not very exciting for creators to join the platform when there are no consumers and vice versa.
+It’s not exciting for both creators and consumers, to join the platform when there is no one around.

-These type of platforms fail quickly if the value proposition for one side doesn’t clearly match a need on the other side.
+These type of platforms fail quickly if the value proposition because one side doesn’t clearly match the need on the other side.
 With this chicken-and-egg problem of supply and demand, It’s hard to get one user acquisition model right.
 Let alone two.
-If you build up one side of the network, and not the other, you don’t make money.
-And let me tell you that no cool technology will change that!
+If you build up one side of the network, and not the other, you won’t make any money.
+Let me tell you, no piece of cool technology can change that!

 Did I mention Marketing?

 Marketing to both sides of the marketplace costs money.
 Iterating through your acquisition models costs money.

 Marketing to two groups of users costs more than double.